 Interestingly, the waiting period for a mortgage approval under these Fannie Mae guidelines after a Foreclosure is 7 years; eclipsing the waiting requirement compared to bankruptcy by an additional 3 years.
 Fannie Mae does state in these guidelines that in the event “both a bankruptcy and foreclosure are disclosed on the loan application, the lender may apply the bankruptcy waiting period if the lender obtains the appropriate documentation to verify that the mortgage loan in question was discharged in the bankruptcy.”

 With that, it is often advisable for borrowers to file bankruptcy after foreclosure.
 They must do this in order to discharge any remaining unsecured debt AND to shorten the waiting period.

 Applying for a Mortgage Post-Bankruptcy

 Now that you know the applicable waiting periods, it’s important to set yourself up for success.
 Just waiting the required periods after the bankruptcy filing, discharge, or dismissal are not enough.
-You must work on improving your credit score, remain current on all of your open accounts, establishing stable and satisfactory income, and organizing your bank and tax documents.
+You must work on improving your credit score.
+Also, remain current on all of your open accounts, establish stable and satisfactory income.
+And, organize your bank and tax documents.